 There are two ways to indicate where a shift takes place: locations and job sites.

-- A location represents a physical location or department.
+- A location (also known as a schedule) represents a physical location or department.
 Each location has its own, separate schedule.

 - A job site is a place where shifts take place that is off-site from your workplace locations.
 Job sites do not get separate schedules—you schedule a shift for a location and tag it with the job site.